smbutterfield/ibmt17-18/_15-further-secondary-functions/b1-ex-nondomsecondary.md

 w:C:{% endcapture %}
 {% include abc-example.html number="1" abc=ex1 %}

 Because of the nature of diatonic progressions, there is a great deal of crossover between non-dominant secondary functions and the actual diatonic chords of a key.
 Provide a Roman numeral analysis of the following chorale, paying particular attention to the second chord.
+Is it diatonic or a secondary function?

 {% capture ex2 %}X:2
 T:Ambiguous secondary functions